cloudmesh/classes/docs/source/i524/technologies.rst

 399. Karajan

-     Karajan is used to allow users to describe various workflows using XML :cite:`RMBDP-Book`.
+     Karajan is used to allow users to describe various workflows using XML :cite:`RMBDP-Book-1`.
 It also uses a custom yet user friendly language called K.  The advantages of using XML and K is that we can use Directed Acyclic Graphs (DAGs) to describe hierarchical workflows.
 Besides, it is also very easy to handle